oliverjam/postgres-boilerplate/README.md

 Creates a `node-postgres` "pool" of query clients.
 We can use this to send database queries to select/insert/update data in our database.
 This object is exported so we can use it elsewhere in our app.

-`node-postgres` will use sensible default values to connect to a database, so we only need to set certain values as environment variables.
-Our `.env` should contain the database name and user credentials for our local development database.
+We tell `node-postgres` which database to connect to with the `connectionString` option.
+Our `.env` should contain the local dev and test URLs to be used here.

-If we want to connect to a completely new database (e.g. a remote one on Heroku) we can pass a `connectionString` property in the `pg.Pool` options object.
-This is a URL that looks like `postgres://username:password.somedomain.com:5432/databasename`.
-It's the same environment variables but all set in one go.

-Heroku will set an environment variable named `DATABASE_URL` for your deployed production server.
-Your server will be able to access this at `process.env.DATABASE_URL` (but only on Heroku, not when you run it locally).
+If you deploy to Heroku it will set an environment variable named `DATABASE_URL` for your deployed production server.
+Since we're already using the same environment variable for our local DB the app should pick up the Heroku DB URL and use that in production.

-This environment variable will be a connection string like the one above.
-So we can pass that to `pg.Pool`: if the environment variable is defined `pg` will use it, otherwise it'll fall back to your local database.

 ### `database/build.js`